Electrode-iOS/ELWebService/docs/Programming-Guide.md

 Closures that _are_ called when there is an error can be added using the `recover()` method.

-A recovery closure can return a value (`.Empty` or `.Value`) to indicate that it succeeded in recovering.
+A recovery handler can return a value (`.Empty` or `.Value`) to indicate that it succeeded in recovering.
 Or, it can return an error (`.Failure`) to indicate that it could not recover.

 ```
 service